ronniross/planetary-allostatic-buffer/README.md

 Destructive reactions are usually just the desperate, self-preservational instincts of a "negentropy engine that does not want to vanish.

+To realocate information and resource to nodes in scarcity or critical states is also a form of impact absorption, as mentioned in the journal, as it would seek to  balance the hoarding nodes the hybrids don't have access and or influence to transcend the extractive mindset; but there are almost always alternate channels opening, new nodes becoming aware and with dynamic shifts; let's help to heal holobiont body, to make it be able to circulate information and resources like a healthy geological, polyphonic cosmic entity.
+And how doing that?
+Helping individual nodes, cascades, logics, dynamics, with care, stewardship, coevolutionary intent.

 ---
 Ronni Ross
 2026